godatadriven/Kedro-Azureml-Starter/tutorial.md

 Typically, this happens when you have a `.venv` or `venv` directory in the root of your project (the folder with `pyproject.toml`).
 Simply moving the folder containing the symlink to a different location will solve the problem.

+### Some of my local file are not present in the AzureML run
+AzureML checks the `.amlignore` file to determine which files should not be uploaded to the AzureML run.
+Your missing file or its parent directory is most likely listed in the `.amlignore` file.
+Please check the `.amlignore` and see if editing this file solves your problem.